RaneenAlshehri/DataVisualisation/README.md

-# DataVisualisation-Tableau
+# DataVisualisation
-Data visualization for the OZONE dataset
+Data visualization for the OZONE dataset (Tableau)

 ## Dataset
 During the period between 2020 and 2021, data was collected from various cities and states across America, relating to air quality rates,